yrmvgh/yiufcrawl/crawl-ref/docs/crawl_manual.rst

 lived.
 Stronger than Humans, but sometimes slower to learn new things.
 They are skilled with magical devices, and comfortable with a mace and shield in hand.

-Surface Dwarves
+Surface Dwarf
-  Surface Dwarves, as opposed to the subterranean specimen, come from halls and hills above the Dungeon.
+  "Dorfs", as opposed to the infamous subterranean dwarves, come from halls and hills above the Dungeon.
 They love to fight, and often venture forth to seek fame and fortune through battle.
 As such, they are very robust and excellent at hand combat.
-Polearms usually are too big for them to wield comfortably and so make quite bad weapons for Surface Dwarves.
+Polearms usually are too big for them to wield comfortably and so make quite bad weapons for Dorfs.

   In general, they are rather more resistant to magic than capable of using it themselves.
 However, they are very proficient at earth, fire, and skald magic.